-Every restaurant will have a large TV, always on and the volume high.
-Fellow diners will be tucking into their meals whilst watching the latest news, soap opera, chat show or football match.
+Most restaurants have a large TV, always on and with the volume turned up high.
+Fellow diners will tuck into their meals whilst watching the latest news, soap opera, chat show or football match.
 It’s simply the done thing.

 All restaurants serve one portion size: huge!
-Even if you’re feeling hungry, maybe glance around at the plates of other diners before deciding on 3 courses.
-And if you’ve ordered chips, do not be surprised if what you actually receive are crisps.
+So even if you feel hungry, take a look around at the plates of other diners before deciding on 3 courses.

 I love fish and there’s a wide choice available along the extensive coastline.
 That said, it can be a little expensive, particularly in the Algarve and its popular restaurants.